freerange/site/soups/blog/hello-printer.markdown

 ### Teaching the computer to surf the web

-When we doing client work that involves javascript, we often test it using a "headless browser", which is roughly speaking a web browser than doesn't actually display its windows on your computer.
+When doing client work that involves javascript, we often test it using a "headless browser", which is roughly speaking a web browser that doesn't actually display its windows on your computer.
 We've had a lot of success with [PhantomJS](http://phantomjs.org), and as it happens it is quite easy for it to load a webpage and save what would be displayed as an image.

 With a little bit of tweaking to fix the browser width at 384 pixels, and some [helpful stylesheets to make prototyping content for printing at that size easier](http://printer.gofreerange.com/sample.html), it all worked.
-All that was required to print something was an HTTP page which could be dispatched through the existing and finally be printed.
+All that was required to print something was an HTTP page which could be dispatched through the existing software and finally be printed.

 (At each step, the boundary of the system moved closer to something that I felt I could pick up later without having to hack it all together again.
 This was progress.)